winitzki/scall/tutorial/programming_dhall.md

 1│ λ(_: Kind) →  a
 ```

+This is because the symbol `Kind` has type `Sort` but the symbol `Sort` itself does not have a type, while Dhall requires a valid function type to itself have a type.

-There was at one time an effort to add full "kind polymorphism" to Dhall, but it was discovered that it would break the consistency of Dhall's type system.
+There was at one time an effort to add full "kind polymorphism" to Dhall, which would allow functions to manipulate `Kind` values.
+But that effort was abandoned after it was discovered that it would break the consistency of Dhall's type system.
+For more details, see the discussion around this PR comment: https://github.com/dhall-lang/dhall-haskell/pull/563#issuecomment-426474106

 ### The universal type quantifier `∀` vs. the function symbol `λ`